 - The Love Dodecahedron between Pencil Pusher, Fluttershy, Rarity, Rainbow Dash, and Spike was merely an elaborate set-up to allow the Cutie-mark Crusaders to escape the party when Spike went in to talk to Pencil Pusher.
 The Love Dodecahedron fizzled out once its purpose was served.

-- Rube Goldberg Device: The Cutie Mark Crusaders' human trap, which turns out to be so complicated that Sweetie Belle realises too late that the trap is useless unless a human happens to stand still long enough to get caught in it, such as if they're too busy arguing with their friends to move around.
+- Rube Goldberg Device: The Cutie Mark Crusaders' human trap, which turns out to be so complicated that Sweetie Belle belatedly realizes that the trap is useless unless a human happens to stand still long enough to get caught in it (about five minutes), which admittedly is exactly what happened to Apple Bloom and Scootaloo.

 - Shipper on Deck: Rarity eventually decides to help things along between Fluttershy and Pencil Pusher.
 Rainbow Dash, meanwhile, supports the idea as well, but thinks that Rarity is pushing too hard.